 “I want to keep the salespeople happy and engaged,” says Brad Knepper, CEO of All Copy Products, who brought his company’s revenues from $1.2 million to $11 million during the three years he’s been in charge.
 He says creative competitions keep enthusiasm high.
 For example, during a recent week-long Survivor contest – complete with palm trees, grass skirts and tiki torches – reps earned points for making calls, setting appointments and demonstrating products, and those with the fewest points got booted off their tribal teams.

 “I really wanted people to get into the theme – and they did,” Knepper says.
 “Productivity jumped, people stayed extra late at the office, and they shared tips and ideas across the cubes.
 The contest made it less about cold calling and pitching and more about competitive spirit.”

 The contest also showed the reps just how much they were capable of producing, Berns says.
 “For that week, we worked hard, but we enjoyed it.
 People stepped up to the plate and were doing quite a bit more than in the past.
 Then they realized that they could do that every week.”

-The key to great sales management is to get involved and be highly visible to your customers and highly accessible to your sales team.
-Don’t get so immersed in paperwork that you forget about how people work.
+The key to great sales management is to be involved—be visible and accessible to not only your customers but your sales team.
+Don’t get so overwhelmed with the paperwork and managerial tasks that you forget about the work your sales team is doing.
 Armchair managers don’t cut it.
-"Poor managers hide in their offices.
+“Poor managers hide in their offices.
 Good managers are visible and accessible.
-They are down in the trenches showing their people how to get the job done," Anderson says.
+They are down in the trenches showing their people how to get the job done,” Anderson says.